funducode/Rankwebsites/README.md

 The WEB API controllers then talks to the Entity Framework via another service layer.
 The service layer can be extended to add business logic.

-This app makes use of NLog to log exceptions and verbose data.
+This app makes the use of NLog to log exceptions and verbose data.

 This app uses UNITY for dependency injection making it easier to UNIT TEST